2024 European Men's Handball Championship: Host selection

 On 20 June 2018 at the 14th ordinary EHF Congress held in Glasgow, Germany was selected to host the competition.

-As Hungary and Slovakia were selected as the 2022 hosts their 2024 bid was withdrawn.

 Venues

-On 10 June 2021, the host cities were announced that will be played in six cities.
+On 10 June 2021, the host cities were announced where the championship will be played in six cities.
 The opening game will be held in Merkur Spiel-Arena in Düsseldorf and is aiming to break the world record for the largest attendance at an indoor handball game and the final will be held in Lanxess Arena in Cologne.
 On 14 September 2022, it was announced that the classic venue Olympiahalle in Munich (previously hosted Handball at the 1972 Summer Olympics main round and medal games and also the group stage games in the 2019 World Men's Handball Championship) would replace the delay-ridden SAP Garden.
-Due to material and labour shortages, the venue will not be completed in time for the tournament in January 2024, therefore being dropped by the organisers.
+Due to material and labour shortages, the venue would not be completed in time for the tournament in January 2024, therefore being dropped by the organisers.
 Both Olympiahalle and the future SAP Garden are located close to each other in the Olympiapark.

 Qualification

-The qualification for the final tournament will take place between November 2021 and April 2023.
-Germany as the host team, and the three best placed not already qualified teams from the previous championship, will be automatically qualified, leaving a total of 36 national teams to compete for the remaining 20 places in the final tournament.
+The qualification for the final tournament has taken place between November 2021 and April 2023.
+Germany as the host team, and the three best placed not already qualified teams from the previous championship, were automatically qualified, leaving a total of 36 national teams to compete for the remaining 20 places in the final tournament.

 The competition consists of two rounds: a relegation round and qualifiers.
-In the relegation round, the three best placed teams from the 2021 Men's IHF/EHF Trophy joined by Luxembourg as best ranked team according EHF which haven't participated in the second round of the previous qualifiers, will face the four worst ranked fourth-placed teams from the second round of the 2022 qualification.
+In the relegation round, the three best placed teams from the 2021 Men's IHF/EHF Trophy joined by Luxembourg as best ranked team according EHF which haven't participated in the second round of the previous qualifiers, faced the four worst ranked fourth-placed teams from the second round of the 2022 qualification.
 The four winners of the two-legged relegation round matches advance to the qualifiers, joining the remaining twenty teams that participated in the 2022 championship and the remaining eight teams that were eliminated in the second round of the 2022 qualification.
 Those 32 teams will be divided into eight groups by four teams, with top two teams and four best ranked third-teams qualifying.

 Qualified teams

 Marketing

 The official logo and slogan was unveiled on 6 January 2022.
 The basis for the logo design is the place where everything is decided in handball and where emotions arise: the lines of the court.
 Those were transformed into the compact shape of a ball that conveys the dynamics of the sport.
 The logo was designed by and in collaboration with Berlin-based agency Styleheads.
 The heart of the communication is the claim "HERE TO PLAY!"
 This is activated in several variants in order to convey the different facets of the Men's EHF EURO 2024 and the individual locations.
-The following variations of the claim will be used:
+The following variations of the claim were used: